Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 - Encourage board diversity e.g. gender Fund managers encourage the companies they invest in to have more diverse board structures (e.g. more women on boards)

-- Arctic drilling exclusion Find funds that avoid companies that are involved in extracting oil from the Arctic regions.
+- Arctic drilling exclusion Funds that avoid companies that are involved in extracting oil from the Arctic regions.
 See fund literature for further details.

 - Unsustainable / illegal deforestation exclusion policy Find funds that have policies in place explaining that they avoid companies involved in illegal and/or unsustainable deforestation.
 This may relate to palm oil, cattle farming or other concerns.
 Strategies vary.
 See fund information for further detail.

-- Avoids companies with fossil fuel reserves Find funds that avoid investing in companies with coal, oil and gas reserves.
+- Fossil fuel reserves exclusion Funds that avoid investing in companies with coal, oil and gas reserves.
 See fund information for further details.

 - Avoids genetically modified seeds/crop production Find funds that aim to avoid investing in companies that produce genetically modified seeds or crops.
 (This does not typically include avoiding companies such as supermarkets).
 See fund literature for further information.